mvitez/OpenBLAS-conv/README.md

 	make install OPENBLASDIR=<OpenBLAS base installation directory>

 If no OPENBLASDIR is given, /opt/OpenBLAS is assumed.

-This will install the library in the same place where OpenBLAS is installed.
-Since OpenBLAS is installed in /opt/OpenBLAS by default and /opt/OpenBLAS/lib is not in the default search paths for libraries, assure to have it set (e.g. export LD_LIBRARY_PATH=/opt/OpenBLAS/lib on Linux, export DYLD_LIBRARY_PATH=/opt/OpenBLAS/lib on Mac).
+The library will be installed by default in /usr/local (include and lib).

+The purpose of this library is to optimize the Torch spatial convolution module.

+An alternative SpatialConvolutionMM.c module of Torch is provided and some test routines.